 Grade I and II injuries can usually be treated nonoperatively.
 Grade III injuries are best treated with surgical intervention to prevent instability.

-Nonoperative treatment includes knee bracing with knee in full extension.
-Full weight bearing is allowed with knee in brace.
+Nonoperative treatment includes knee bracing with the knee in full extension.
+Full weight bearing is allowed with the knee in a brace.

 Medication for pain is prescribed which mostly consists of NSAIDs.
 Local application of heat/cold is beneficial.

-AS the pain eases, patient should start range of motion exercises in prone position.
+As the pain eases, the patient should start range of motion exercises in the prone position.

 In case there are concomitant bony injuries or joint injuries, the treatment of major injuries takes precedence.
 The patient may be reevaluated for ligament integrity at a later stage in these cases.